Inflationary Gap Definition

 First established by influential economist John Maynard Keynes, the macroeconomic concept of the inflationary gap is applied in order to assess and quantify the pressure of inflation.
 During the course of the business cycle, it arises when the economy is in the process of expanding.
 Specifically, they appear when the output of an economy that could potentially be created at full employment (that is, the full-employment real GDP) is less than the equilibrium level of that economy.

-What Does an Inflationary Gap Mean in Practice and How Does It Arise?
+What Does an Inflationary Gap Mean?

 In practice, an inflationary gap happens when demand for goods and services is greater than production as a result of situations like high employment, high government expenditure, and high levels of trade activity.
 Then, the real GDP ends up higher than the potential GDP—there is an inflationary gap.
 It’s called an inflationary gap because the higher real GDP leads to higher levels of consumption throughout the economy, increasing prices over time.